asa55/HelloRich/README.md

 ![Complete Assembly](https://github.com/asa55/HelloRich/blob/master/images/P_20191228_230435_p.jpg)

 There is also a 7 second video of the project in operation in the "images" folder.
 I realize this is a misnomer.
-I'll link it here, but I'm almost certain GitHub MarkDown doesn't support embedding videos this way...
+I linked it here but since GitHub MarkDown doesn't support embedding videos in this way, you can just follow the link to download the vid.
+(It's only 14 MB or so)

 ![Video of the complete working project](https://github.com/asa55/HelloRich/blob/master/images/V_20191227_223041_N0.mp4)